These are short definitions for terms used across gout.care.

 Serum urate

-The amount of urate measured in the blood.
-It is often reported as serum uric acid.
+The urate level measured in your blood.
+Many labs and doctors call it serum uric acid.

-Why it matters: staying above the crystal-forming range over time can allow urate crystals to form or persist.
+Why it matters: when this stays above the crystal-forming range over time, urate crystals can form or persist even when the joint feels fine.

 Deeper source: Gout pathophysiology